-A completed Provider Account Form can be sent to smart@bowl.com requesting a change in name.
+Yes, use the Provider Account Formmailto: and send it to smart@bowl.com.
 The association must use the same name as they are using in WinLABS.
 For example, if you are using Gr then this account should also have that and not Greater.